DataDog/documentation/content/en/database_monitoring/guide/sql_alwayson.md

 ## Analyze historical metrics

 To evaluate how node synchronization states have fluctuated over time, select an availability group to open the details side panel.
-The **Historical Synchronization States** timeseries graph
+The **Historical Synchronization States** graph at the top of the panel shows the status of each node over the selected timeframe.

-When you want a comprehensive picture of your database health, you can view historical metrics for every node in your AlwaysOn availability groups.
-By selecting a cluster, you can access a timeseries of past synchronization states for this availability group, categorized by node.
-You can also view send, redo, and lag metrics for each of the secondary nodes.
-This information (shown in the following screenshot) helps you spot nodes that have been experiencing issues, as well as perform investigations into failures and bottlenecks.
+View additional information about each secondary node on the **Secondary Nodes** tab.
+You can also use the timeseries graphs on the **Metrics** tab to spot abnormal behavior in individual nodes based on view send, redo, and lag metrics.

 {{< img src="database_monitoring/dbm_alwayson_history.png" alt="View SQL Server AlwaysOn groups" style="width:80%;">}}